-Designation (also Torggl or Torkel) for the already known to the Romans tree press, which was still widely used until the Middle Ages.
-The name is derived from the Latin "torquere" (turning), since the tree was lowered by turning.
-In southwestern Germany and in Switzerland, that's the name Trotte common.
-The Roman politician and writer Cato the Elder (234-149 BC) described the construction of such a press very carefully.
+Name (also Torggl or Torkel) for the already known to the Romans tree press, which was still widely used until the Middle Ages.
+The name derives from the Latin "torquere" (turning), since the tree was lowered by turning.
+In southwestern Germany and in Switzerland, this is the name Trotte common.
+The Roman politician and writer Cato the Elder (234-149 BC) described the construction of such a press very accurately.
 The grapes were first stamped with their feet or pounded with flasks and then exposed to the lever pressure of a 12 to 14 meter long, heavy oak trunk.

 In South-Tirol is still the term "torggeln" or "torggln" for the Press of the grapes in use.
 A plowed custom there in a cozy get-together with genus of hearty meals and wines is called Toerggelen, The picture above shows a tree press in the castle Salem (former Cistercian Monastery ) in to bathe - Wuerttemberg from 1706 with about 11 meters long "Torkelbaum".
 The picture below shows a tree limb in the castle Rocca d'Angera on Lake Maggiore ( Lombardy ).
 See also below Customs in viticulture,